-In this work, we propose CRs produced in AGN as a new probe of dark matter-proton and dark matter-electron scatterings through their multimessenger observations.
-Given that emission regions of neutrinos and gamma rays are constrained to be near the SMBHs, CRs also need to traverse the dark matter spike around the central SMBH.
-If such additional cooling beyond the standard model (BSM) was too strong, CR energy losses are modified so that the required CR luminosity would be larger, and the neutrino and photon spectra could even be incompatible with the observations.
-Our work is different from previous studies on AGN probes of the dark matter scatterings with protons and electrons, which focused either on the boosted flux of dark matter particles from the source at Earth \cite{Wang:2021jic,Granelli_2022,Bhowmick:2022zkj}, or on the spectral distortions in the gamma-ray flux induced by CR scatterings off dark matter particles \cite{Bloom_1998, Gorchtein_2010, Hooper:2018bfw, Cappiello:2018hsu, Ambrosone:2022mvk}.
-Instead we focus on the impact of the dark matter-proton and dark matter-electron scatterings on the neutrino and photon fluxes or the CR power, considering for the first time the cooling of protons and electrons in the inner regions of the AGN, where a dark matter spike is likely to be formed.
+In this work, we propose CRs produced in AGN as a new, unique probe of DM-proton and DM-electron scatterings through their multimessenger observations.
+Given that emission regions of neutrinos and gamma rays are constrained to be near the SMBHs, CRs also need to traverse the DM spike around the central SMBH.
+If such additional cooling beyond the SM (BSM) was too strong, CR energy losses are modified so that the required CR luminosity would be larger, and the neutrino and photon spectra could even be incompatible with the observations.
+Our work is different from previous studies on AGN probes of the DM scatterings with protons and electrons, which focused either on the boosted flux of DM particles from the source at Earth \cite{Wang:2021jic,Granelli_2022,Bhowmick:2022zkj}, or on the spectral distortions in the gamma-ray flux induced by CR scatterings off DM particles \cite{Bloom_1998, Gorchtein_2010, Hooper:2018bfw, Cappiello:2018hsu, Cermeno:2022rni, Ambrosone:2022mvk}.
+Instead we focus on the impact of the DM-proton and DM-electron scatterings on the neutrino and photon fluxes or the CR power, considering for the first time the cooling of protons and electrons in the inner regions of the AGN, where a DM spike is likely to be formed.